mradionov/eslint-plugin-disable/README.md

 _Notes_:

 - disable all except: if no plugins specified, then **none** of the plugins listed in ESLint config will be disabled i.e. error messages will not be removed from ESLint report
-- all target files must have a _"disable/disable"_ processor enabled for them, including if you are using [ESLint 6 Overrides](https://eslint.org/docs/user-guide/configuring#specifying-processor) or not
+- all target files must have a _"disable/disable"_ processor enabled for them, including usage of [ESLint 6 Overrides](https://eslint.org/docs/user-guide/configuring#specifying-processor)
-- whitespace inside option block comment is ignored
+- whitespace inside block comment is ignored
 - original file is not modified
 - there is no way to restore behavior with another inline option